vinithacejojohn/hiring-engineers/answers.md

 ###### Installation of an agent
    * Firts of all we have to take an account with the datadog.
 You will get an API key with that you are able to install the agent.
 ###### Basic commands for agent usage
-  1. Starting an agent
+  Starting an agent
 ````sh
 sudo /etc/init.d/datadog-agent start
 ````
-2. Stopping an agent
+Stopping an agent
 ````sh
 sudo /etc/init.d/datadog-agent stot
 ````
-3. Restarting an agent
+Restarting an agent
 ````sh
 sudo /etc/init.d/datadog-agent restart
 ````
 ###### Status and Information

-1.To check if the Agent is running: (since 3.8.0)
+To check if the Agent is running: (since 3.8.0)
 ````sh
 sudo /etc/init.d/datadog-agent status
 ````
-2.To receive information about the Agent’s state:
+To receive information about the Agent’s state:
 ```sh
 sudo /etc/init.d/datadog-agent info
 ```
-3.Tracebacks for errors can be retrieved by setting the -v flag: (since 3.8.0)
+Tracebacks for errors can be retrieved by setting the -v flag: (since 3.8.0)
 ````sh
 sudo /etc/init.d/datadog-agent info -v
 ````